codemagic-ci-cd/codemagic-docs/content/getting-started/yaml.md

       fi
 ```

-You can also use the post-publishing scripts to report build status.
+You can also use the publishing scripts to report build status.

 ```yaml
 scripts: